Hannover-pm/App-DancePage/README.md

 Automated testing
 -----------------

-This repository have automated testing enabled for the master branch.
+This repository has automated testing enabled for the master branch.
 The test reports are available at:

 http://ci.dev5media.de/job/Hannover.pm%20Website/